 Single Origin Chocolate

-We do not purchase cacao from regions in West Africa where supply-chain transparency is lacking, working practices are often poor, and where most of the world’s cacao is produced.
+We don’t purchase cacao from the regions of West Africa where supply-chain transparency is lacking, working practices are often poor, and where most of the world’s cocoa is grown.

 Madagascar